Artrineias/Artrineias/README.md

 ## Hi there 👋
-<p align="justify">A student of system development, who loves programming, and has a good understanding
+<p align="justify">A student of system development, who loves programming, and has a good understanding<br>
-of Python, Java, JavaScript, PHP, and Dart, and most importantly, actively contributes to the community and completes the thousand projects started.</p>
+of Python, Java, JavaScript, PHP, and Dart, and most importantly, actively contributes<br>
+to the community and completes the thousand projects started.</p>